-Prior to the delivery of any shares or cash pursuant to an award or exercise thereof, the Company will have the power and the right to deduct or withhold, or require a holder of such award to remit to the Company, an amount sufficient to satisfy federal, state, local, foreign or other taxes required to be withheld with respect to such award or exercise thereof.
+Prior to delivery of any shares or cash pursuant to an award or exercise thereof, the Company may deduct or withhold, or require a holder of such award to remit to the Company, an amount sufficient to satisfy federal, state, local, foreign or other taxes required to be withheld with respect to such award or exercise thereof.

-Grants of Awards
+Grant of Awards

-The grant of awards under the Amended 2018 Plan is discretionary and the Company cannot determine now the specific number or type of options or awards to be granted in the future to any particular person or group.
-Equity Compensation Plan Information
+The grant of awards under the Amended 2018 Plan is discretionary and the Company cannot determine now the specific number, type or terms of awards to be granted in the future to any particular person or group.